 The section from the coast to Thirsk is the hardest of day one and I found myself flagging along this stage.
 Thanks to Steve, another audax which I met on the road, who motivated me to maintain the pace rather than slowing down.
-At one point the rain was so heavy that we had to shelter in a bus stop which the locals were using a bin store.
-This was the only real rain which we had and we go away lightly as the road debris was telling a different story.
+At one point the rain was so heavy that we had to shelter in a bus stop which the locals were using as bin store.
+This was the only real rain which we had and we got away lightly, the road debris was telling a different story.

-Thirsk to Castleford is fast and easy so don’t procrastinate, push on to the bridge at Aldwark looked like train sleepers spanning across the steel structure of the bridge and made a lot of noise as you traveled across them!
-Don’t stop push on all the way to Castleford whilst the going is easy.
+Thirsk to Castleford is fast and easy so don’t procrastinate, push on to the bridge at Aldwark, which looked like train sleepers spanning across the steel structure of the bridge and made a lot of noise as you traveled across them!
+Don’t stop, push on all the way to Castleford whilst the going is easy.

 The push to the start control was uncomfortable and I took the point help Steve to maintain an 11mph pace.
 This 30miles was long and Steve had decided to call it a day by the time we arrived.
 I was still undecided and had a couple of hours sleep before making a final decision.
-When I woke up I was still feeling sick so I decided to call it day, preferring remembering the event as a great ride rather than pushing on feeling sick for another 140miles.
+When I woke up I was still feeling sick so I decided to call it day too, preferring to remember the event as a great ride rather than pushing on feeling sick for another 140miles.